Tutorial: Using the Microsoft Azure Blob storage service with SQL Server 2016 databases

 - Lesson 2: Create a SQL Server credential using a shared access signature

-In this lesson, you create a credential using a SAS key to store security information used to access the Windows Azure storage account.
+In this lesson, you create a credential using a SAS key to store security information used to access the Microsoft Azure storage account.

 - Lesson 3: Database backup to URL

-In this lesson, you backup an on-premises database to Windows Azure Blob storage.
+In this lesson, you backup an on-premises database to Microsoft Azure Blob storage.

 - Lesson 4: Restore database to virtual machine from URL